RoFL: Robustness of Secure Federated Learning: Design

 \subsection{ZKP of Norm Bounds}

-\subsecspacingbot \lsec{zkp-norm-bounds} Each client must provide a non-interactive zero-Knowledge (NIZK) proof that their committed update vector $\mathbf{c'}_i$ is well formed and has a norm bounded by $B$ where $B$ is set by the server. \oursystem offers two methods to select the norm bound adaptively for a training round, either the server uses public training data to compute an update and estimate a bound, or the median method presented in \rsec{prototypical-attacks}.
-Let $\mathbf{w}_i$ be the parameter vector and $\mathbf{s}_i$ the vector of canceling nonces of client $i$.
+\subsecspacingbot \lsec{zkp-norm-bounds} In order to enforce norm bounds, \oursystem requires each client to provide a NIZK proof that their update vector $\mathbf{c}_i=\funEncode(\mathbf{w}_i, \mathbf{r}_i)$ is well formed and has a norm bounded by $B$, where $B$ is set by the server. \oursystem offers two methods to select the norm bound adaptively, either the server uses public training data to compute an update and estimate a bound, or the median method presented in \rsec{prototypical-attacks} is followed.
+Let $\mathbf{w}_i$ be the parameter vector and $\mathbf{r}_i$ the vector of canceling nonces of client $i$.
 In Camenisch and Stadler notation~\cite{camenisch1997proof}, a client needs to provide a proof of the following relation to the server:

-There exists a wide range of zero-knowledge proof systems (see Table 1 in~\cite{zk-snarks-comparison}) to implement such proofs with different performance and security trade-offs.
-For \FL workloads with a large number of parameters, we require a proof system that is as lightweight as possible on the client, has moderate bandwidth requirements (i.e., proof sizes), and has efficient realizations of range proofs compatible with homomorphic commitments required for norm constraints. \oursystem uses Bulletproofs~\cite{Bunz2018-mi} because they provide linear time complexity for prover and verifier, they only have a logarithmic proof size, they do not rely on a trusted setup, they have a specialized efficient realization of range proofs with batching, and, lastly, they operate directly on Pedersen commitments.
+A wide range of ZKP systems exists to implement such proofs with various performance and security trade-offs.
+For \FL workloads with a large number of parameters, we require a proof system that is as lightweight as possible on the client, has moderate bandwidth requirements, and has efficient realizations of range proofs compatible with the homomorphic commitments required for norm constraints. \oursystem uses Bulletproofs~\cite{Bunz2018-mi} because they provide linear time complexity for prover and verifier, they only have a logarithmic proof size, they do not rely on a trusted setup, they have a specialized efficient realization of range proofs with batching, and, lastly, they operate directly on the first component of the ElGamal commitment.
+We compare the performance of \oursystem with Bulletproofs with Groth16~\cite{Groth2016-cu}, a highly efficient state-of-the-art ZKP systems that offers (extremely small) constant proof sizes and verification times.
+Note that this efficiency comes at the cost of requiring a trusted setup.
+We use Circom~\cite{Garcia_Navarro2020-jg} to define a ZKP circuit for each encoding in its custom specification language.
+Circom then translates this into a system of rank-1 constraints (R1CS) which both Groth16 and Bulletproofs support.
+Groth16 tends to outperform Bulletproofs in terms of concrete prover time for generic R1CS proofs.
+However, since \oursystem uses rangeproofs over Pedersen commitments, which can be instantiated much more efficiently in Bulletproofs than generic R1CS proofs, they significantly outperform Groth16 for this task.
+However, bridging the gap between the Pedersen commitment that Bulletproofs natively operate on and the ElGamal commitments we use requires a proof of well-formedness that introduces virtually no computational overhead (less than 0.15~s of the prover runtime are due to the well-formedness proof) but significant communication overhead, accounting for all but 1KB of the proof size of our system.
+However, the reduction in prover time in combination with very competitive verifier times more than makes up for this in practice as we show in \rsec{eval}.